NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/CFDExpert.rst

 There are at least 6 input parameters that needs to be provided by the user and can be summarized as follows:

 #. **Case:** The remote path of the OpenFOAM case that was uploaded in advance to DesignSafe data depot.
-By default, this is set to an example case that is provided by the SimCebnter in the community directory.
+By default, this is set to an example case that is provided by the SimCenter in the community directory.

 #. **Solver:** The OpenFOAM solver that is used in the simulation.